jxmijuholx/kollaboraatioterminaali/README.md

 ## Overview

-**Kollaboraatioterminaali** is a terminal-based Pong game designed for two players to enjoy a classic game of Pong through SSH.
+**Kollaboraatioterminaali** is a terminal-based Pong game designed for two players to enjoy a classic game of Pong through web-sockets.
 This project provides a unique way to play multiplayer games directly in the terminal, utilizing modern web technologies and a robust backend.

 ## For who